City-of-Helsinki/mlops-template/README.md

 - How many of you actually test your ML code?
 Clean, running notebooks are the tests, and with `nbdev` unit tests are easy to include.
 - Most data science projects involve multiple stakeholders with various backgrounds and skillsets.
 Many of them do not understand code, and even those who do, can not if it is poorly documented, nor can they interpret the results alone.
+Notebook development can be used to improve explainability.
 - If you need to smash your algorithm into a tiny IoT device or ship it to a network of space shuttles, the work is much easier to accomplish following a well documented demo - built on top of this template